-The Income and Expenditure Unrestricted Reserves of the College of £49,596,000 are represented wholly by Fixed Assets.
+The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
+The Income and Expenditure Unrestricted Reserves of the College of £55,325,000 are represented wholly by Fixed Assets.
 The College has made a substantial investment in facilities, providing a high-quality learning environment.
-A final phase of rationalisation was completed in 2017.
 The College plans to build up cash reserves over the three-year period 2017 to 2020.
 This will provide a level of free reserves for broader investment in provision.